johnno1962/InjectionLite/README.md

 to iron out.
 If you encounter one, please file an issue.
 Consult the [InjectionIII](https://github.com/johnno1962/InjectionIII)
-README for more details on how it can be used to inject an iOS app or even SwiftUI.
+README for more details on how it can be used to inject an iOS app or even SwiftUI and how it works its magic.